Mika (singer): 1983–2006: Childhood and early career

 The family moved to London when Mika was 9 years old.
 There, he attended the Lycée Français Charles de Gaulle, where he experienced severe bullying and had problems with dyslexia.
 In response to these experiences Mika was home-schooled by his mother and trained in music by Alla Ardakov (Ablaberdyeva), a Russian opera professional.
 He also studied with the Royal Opera in London and made his stage debut as a chorus member in Strauss's Die Frau Ohne Schatten at the Royal Opera House in London's Covent Garden.
 He continued as a boy soprano with the Royal Opera and, at 15, he showcased his vocal range in a 1998 production of The Pilgrim's Progress by Vaughan Williams.

-Although still young, Mika also worked singing jingles for a variety of companies, most notably Orbit chewing gum and British Airways.
+Although still young, Mika also worked singing jingles for a variety of companies, most notably, Orbit chewing gum and British Airways.

 Once he returned to school, Mika attended St Philip's School in Kensington, where he was the head of the Schola Cantorum (the St Philip's Choir).
-Later he attended Westminster School in London, where he starred in a number of school productions to great acclaim.
+Later he attended Westminster School in London, where he took the lead role in a number of school productions.

 After a very brief stint (one day) at the London School of Economics, Mika then managed to gain entrance to the Royal College of Music.
-By day, Mika studied and practiced his scales, but by night, he visited the rock and electro clubs of Soho and Camden, and wrote pop songs.

 Mika left the Royal College of Music to record his first album at Casablanca Records.
 His first single was a limited 7"/download release called "Relax, Take It Easy" (2006).
 It was playlisted by UK's BBC Radio 1 and was made Record of the Week by DJ Scott Mills.
 His Dodgy Holiday EP also became available for download.
 The song "Billy Brown" was available for free download for a week from the iTunes Store.
 A song titled 'Overrated', which was recorded in 2004, was "unofficially" released online.
 His debut radio appearance was on Dermot O'Leary's BBC Radio 2 show in September 2006.